SpotIM/spotim-integration-docs/safeframe/jac/readme.md

 }
 ```

-2. Subscribe to `messages-count`, the result will be store in `args`.
+2. Subscribe to `messages-count`, the result will be stored in `args`.

 ```javascript
 function subscribeToMessagesCount() {